 What are the Deathly Hallows?
 If you have ever read any of the Harry Potter books OR watched the movies I don’t need to answer this question.
-What I probably don’t need to tell you either that July 31st is Harry Potter’s birthday.

 This post contains affiliate links which means I earn a small commission if you purchase anything through these links.
 Thank you for your support.